jonesrussell/blog-jekyll/_posts/2018-09-29-scaffold-and-deploy-a-jekyll-github-pages-blog-in-5-minutes.md

 description: "Learn how to quickly set up and deploy a Jekyll blog to GitHub Pages, with step-by-step instructions for beginners."
 ---

-# Scaffold and Deploy a Jekyll GitHub Pages Blog in 5 Minutes

 Ahnii!

 Static websites have made a comeback.
 Innovations in content generation, the adoption of Markdown in workflows, deployment technology, and free hosting have made static websites an attractive option for those who don't need the capabilities of a framework or content management system.